Economics Financial Personal Advice

 So average rates of return are quite telling—in how little they tell you.
 They tell you nothing about how your investment will fair over a length of time.
 The primary reason for this is simple: because the rate or return on risky investments like equities can often be negative (due to “busts” in the marketplace aka ‘bear markets’) it can take many years or even decades to recover!
 Whoops, looks like you didn’t time that well.
 Hope you don’t have to retire anytime soon…

-But wouldn’t it be better to invest money where the value of the investment can only go UP and never go down?
-When preparing for something like retirement wouldn’t that be preferred?
+But wouldn’t it be better to deploy a large percentage of your money in a Tier 1 asset class where the value of the asset can only go UP and never go down?
+And then use that capital to consistently invest in far less risky and passive income streams?
+When preparing for retirement, wouldn’t that be preferred…?

 Nelson Nash’s IBC Plan in a Nutshell